sqlitecloud/sdk/GO/sqliteweb/doc/admin/v1/user/{email}/recover/GET.md

 A note about the recover.eml file.

-If the template file is stored in a subdirectory like: ./email/v1/de/recover.eml, it can be used by the LUA command: mail( "recover.eml", "de", template_data )
+If the template file is stored in a subdirectory like: ./email/v1/de/recover.eml, it can be used by the LUA command: mail( "recover.eml", "en", template_data )

-The "de" in this LUA command should be replaced by the language variable of the user.
-If the language subdirectory "de" is not found in the path, the system looks for the recovery.eml file one directory hirachy higher (./email/v1/recover.eml), so in this parent directory, there should always be the default language template (like "en").
+The "en" in this LUA command should be replaced by the language variable of the user.
+If the language subdirectory "en" is not found in the path, the system looks for the recovery.eml file one directory hirachy higher (./email/v1/recover.eml), so in this parent directory, there should always be the default language template (like "en").

 The recover.eml template follows the GO template specifications.
 More info can be found here: